fojanb/20-Days-of-JavaScript/README.md

 # 100 Days of JavaScript Challenge

-## 6 Reasons to complete this challenge.
+## 6 Reasons to complete this challenge :

 ### :heavy_check_mark: You'll Gain Lots of Experience
 - Many fellow developers ask, “Am I good enough?”
 “Have I done enough projects?”
 “Do I really know JavaScript?”
 Well, after doing each of the 100+ JavaScript projects for beginners by yourself, you shouldn't have to worry about any of these questions.
 You'll certainly be better than many of your peers when coding JavaScript.